JXSnack/CreateHypertubes-Fabric/README.md

 >
 > This mod is currently in active development.
 Features may change, and bugs are expected.
 [Please report any issues](https://github.com/JXSnack/CreateHypertubes-Fabric/issues)!

+> [!NOTE]
+> For the time being, since Create 0.6 for Fabric isn't out yet, we'll write all changes into the CHANGES.txt file.
+These should be applied once this version is ready to be used.

 ### Welcome to Create: Hypertubes!

 Ever wanted to build a transportation network in Minecraft like in _Satisfactory_?
 Create: Hypertubes is an addon for the Create mod inspired in _Satisfactory Hypertubes_, allowing you to construct intricate and seamless tube systems for moving players with ease.
 Hypertubes offers a new way to travel in your Minecraft world.